 It marks the day of Diwali when Lord Krishna taught Lord Indra a lesson.
 Lord Krishna urged his villagers to pray for shelter to Govardhan when Indra was lashing out at them for not being properly devoted.
-It teaches us a lesson to be humble if we are at great heights.
-This signifies humility as a pillar in one’s life.
-We should never belittle anyone else for our amusement or favour.
-This also tells us that sometimes we should expect the unexpected.
-The devotees of Lord Krishna celebrate this day with great zeal and fervour.
+If we are at tremendous heights, it teaches us to be humble.
+This indicates the importance of humility in one’s life.
+We should never make fun of or favour others for our own entertainment.
+This also implies that we should be prepared for the unexpected at times.
+Lord Krishna’s devotees commemorate this day with great fervour and fervour.

-This day of Diwali is based on the bond between siblings, brothers and sisters.
+This day of Diwali is a festival that celebrates the link between brothers and sisters..
 Lord Yama is fabled to have visited his sister on this day Goddess Yamuna.
 He granted her a boon feeling love, whoever will enter the waters of Yamuna on this day would be cleansed of sins and will attain eternal peace (Moksha).
 This day signifies the final cleansing before we enter Deepawali, it also celebrates the love of siblings.
 A small ceremony is held on this day, with the spirit of love, joy.
 People cherish their loved ones with the aim to weather whatever life throws their way

 These five days build up the great festive spirit we see in people.
 Diwali is made significant because of each of these five days.
 Without any of them, we just can’t celebrate Diwali.
 The 5 days are a small festival in their own right.
 If any of them was to be celebrated individually, the enthusiasm would be matched with great devotion and love.